-Heap Sort is a comparison-based sorting algorithm that leverages the properties of a heap, a specialized binary tree structure.
-It first builds a heap from the input array, then repeatedly extracts the maximum (or minimum) element and places it at its correct position in the array.
+Heap Sort is a comparison-based sorting algorithm that uses the properties of a heap, a specialized binary tree structure.
+It first builds a heap from the input array, then repeatedly extracts the maximum (or minimum) element and places it at its correct position.

-The key idea is that a heap allows efficient access to the largest or smallest element, making each extraction step fast.
-This leads to a consistent time complexity of O(n log n), regardless of the input.
+A heap allows efficient access to the largest or smallest element, so each extraction step runs in O(log n).
+This produces a consistent time complexity of O(n log n), regardless of the input.

-Heap Sort is not stable, but it is in-place and does not require extra memory like Merge Sort, making it useful in memory-constrained environments.
+Heap Sort is not stable, but it is in-place and does not require extra memory like Merge Sort, which makes it useful in memory-constrained environments.

-In this chapter, you will learn how heaps work, how to build and maintain them, and how Heap Sort uses these operations to sort an array efficiently.
+This chapter covers how heaps work, how to build and maintain them, and how Heap Sort uses these operations to sort an array.

 A max-heap is a complete binary tree where every parent node is greater than or equal to its children.
 The root of the tree always holds the largest element.
 This property applies recursively, so every subtree is also a valid max-heap.